Skip to main content

 The starting point for you is to peruse the contract with the company.
 There may be an express clause that governs the right and obligation of both parties under the present situation.
 In the absence of such a get-out clause, which is often the case, you may treat the requirements (e.g. the length of notice, or the amount of wages in lieu of notice) in the same way as a continuous contract of employment.

 If there is a probation period, the answer will depend on the exact content of the contractual provision.
 Some contracts may provide that during the first month of employment, the employer has the right to terminate you without the need to give a reason or a notice period.
-In that case, even if you report to duty for duty, the company will terminate your employment right away.
+In that case, even if you report for duty, the company will terminate your employment right away.

 If you have already accepted the new job offer verbally and a binding contract is formed, the answers in all the paragraphs above will apply even though you have not signed a written employment contract.
 The question whether a binding contract has been formed orally depends on whether the detailed terms and conditions of the employment have been discussed and orally agreed upon between the parties.